-We also now understand that testosterone's many health benefits are a direct result of estrogen; this is the exact reason we do not prescribe estrogen blockers.
-Estrogen is prescribed to women to help them maintain bone density and support brain function, heart health, immune system, sexual function, and libido, all benefits that it brings to men, so why on earth would you take drugs to block it?
+We now know that testosterone's health benefits come from estrogen.
+That's why we don't prescribe anastrozole or other blockers.
+Estrogen is prescribed to women to help them maintain bone density and support brain function, heart health, immune system, sexual function, and libido.
+These benefits are the same for men, so why on earth would you take drugs to block them?

-There are a few cases when estrogen blockers such as Arimidex ® are justified in small doses, for example, increased sensitivity to estrogen, which causes sore nipples and breast swelling.
-But, for the most part, you should never prescribe estrogen blockers with testosterone.
+There are a few cases when estrogen blockers such as anastrozole are justified in small doses, such as increased estrogen sensitivity, which causes sore nipples and breast swelling.
+But, for the most part, you should never prescribe anastrozole with testosterone.

-As we get more and more patients moving from their traditional, outdated TRT to our bioidentical daily treatment, we find patients who have estrogen levels as low as '0' because of their doctors gave them estrogen blockers.
+We often see patients who have been given estrogen blockers from traditional TRT clinics.
+These patients often have dangerously low estrogen levels.
 These guys are completely unaware that they run a higher risk of heart disease, bone density loss, Alzheimer's disease, high cholesterol, and memory loss.

 ''I am not aware of any studies in the last 50 years that have demonstrated an increased risk of prostate cancer is due to elevated estrogen levels.'
 If estrogen does indeed cause cancer, then the standard practice would be to block it in women too, which of course isn't the case."

 Testosterone therapy increases estrogen; there is no hiding this, but think about this fact.
-When you were 25 years old, and your testosterone levels were at their peak, so were your estrogen levels; why didn't doctors block estrogen when you were younger?
+Why didn't doctors block estrogen when you were younger, when your testosterone levels were at their peak?
 Because it is good for you!

-Estrogen is well known as a female hormone, and yes, women do produce it in far more significant amounts.
-Contrary to popular opinion, as a man, estrogen will not make you 'womanly,' or grow moobs (gynecomastia) and if you medically stop estrogen production, it certainly won't make you more manly!
+Estrogen is well known as a female hormone, which they produce in far more significant amounts than men.
+Contrary to popular opinion, as a man, estrogen will not make you 'womanly' or grow moobs (gynecomastia).
+It certainly won't make you more manly if you medically stop estrogen production!

 Estrogen is Not the Enemy!

-Many people taking testosterone to lose weight or to build muscle see estrogen as an enemy.
-They are led to believe, the more testosterone they take, the more is converted to estrogen and therefore wasted.
-Bingo! taking an estrogen blocker is their answer, thereby increasing testosterone.
-This approach is absolutely wrong for numerous reasons.
+Many people who take testosterone to lose weight or build muscle see estrogen as an enemy.
+They believe that the more testosterone they take, the more is converted to estrogen and therefore wasted.
+So they assume taking anastrozole is their answer, thereby increasing testosterone.
+This approach is wrong for numerous reasons.

 Many fail to understand that fat is the issue, not estradiol (a form of estrogen).
-Excess fat, especially visceral fat around your belly and internal organs, produce an aromatase enzyme that converts testosterone from fat into estradiol.
-This increased estradiol level sends a signal to the brain to slow testosterone production, with the brain assuming the estradiol is coming from excess testosterone.
+Excess fat, especially visceral fat around your belly and internal organs produce an enzyme that converts testosterone from fat into estradiol.
+The increased level of estradiol sends a signal to the brain to reduce testosterone production.
+The brain interprets this as there being too much testosterone in the body.

 So, fat cells increase aromatase activity, creating more estradiol.
 Generally, men with excess fat have low testosterone.
-Through this aromatase cycle, you can conclude that the estradiol is made from fat and not testosterone.
+Through this aromatase cycle, you can conclude that estradiol is made from fat, not testosterone.
 It is not estradiol that is an issue; it is the fat.